Vivid-Project/frontend/README.md

 VIVID is a full-stack collaborative project built completely from scratch by our team at Turing Shool of Software & Design.

-Use VIVID to log your dreams and recieve back an analysis of unique tones inside of them.
+Use VIVID to log your dreams and receive back an analysis of unique tones inside of them.
 Track these tones over time with interactive charts detailing the frequency of your emotions over time.

 As a Progressive Web Application, Vivid is fully reactive and ready to be used as an application on your mobile device without needing to install anything. (_See the installation section for more details_)